dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerscale.md

            endpointPort: "8080"
       ```

    Replace the values for the given keys as per your environment.

+   If replication feature is enabled, ensure the secret includes all the PowerScale clusters involved in replication.

    After creating the secret.yaml, the following command can be used to create the secret,

    ```bash
    kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml